anataliocs/anataliocs/README.md

-## 👋 Software Engineer 💻, Developer Advocate 🌈 and Technical Educator 📹
+## 👋 Software Engineer 💻 Developer Advocate 🌈 Technical Educator 📹

-Currently working on a Web3 course for Pluralsight!
+*Currently:* working on a Web3 course for Pluralsight!

 Distributed systems engineer with 12+ years of experience specializing in cloud-native, containerized microservices deployed via a CI/CD pipeline.